-It was the second last week of hunting in October in 2007 and I was a week away from getting out of the military and myself and a friend, Darren Trist were planning on going deer hunting on opening day (October 28/07).
+It was the second last week of hunting in Ontario, October 2007, and I was a week away from getting out of the military and myself and a friend, Darren Trist were planning on going deer hunting on opening day (October 28/07).
 He had been scouting for deer at our friends parents, Ron Bartlett’s farm up the 601 Hwy.
 He said that their been lots of deer on the farm of lately and a few decent looking bucks.
 He said that their was a good looking 8 point buck, with good size and might even of been a 10 pointer.
 Even talking to the Bartlett’s, they said they seen a few good size bucks as well.
 And also a year or so back they size a buck with a huge rack but didn’t no how many points.
 Ontario is definatly the place to hunt.

 It was my last day in the military and once I was done at work I was hitting the road back to Dryden.
 I drove for like 12 hrs and stopped for the night.
 I got up early the next day and was just outside of Kenora (Clearwater Bay) and thats when I saw a deer on the highway.
 I hit my brakes and slowed down to about 10 km/hr and that deer kept running at me.
 It hit the front driver side and took off the outside mirror and a little dint.
 I pulled over and saw that the deer was pretty injured but it ran off into the bush.
 So I got my first deer actually before opening season but I didn’t get to keep it.